 Every year, TAGSS sponsors a Signature Research Project that is coordinated by an Elizabethtown faculty member and carried out by Etown students and faculty.

-The TAGSS Signature Project for the 2013 – 2014 academic year is “Domestic Minor Sex Trafficking Education” and is coordinated by Dr. Susi Mapp (Associate Professor and Chair of Social Work).
-Contact Dr. Mapp (email@example.com) for more information on this project.
+The TAGSS Signature Project for the 2013 – 2014 academic year was “Domestic Minor Sex Trafficking Education” and is coordinated by Dr. Susi Mapp (Associate Professor and Chair of Social Work).
+Contact Dr. Mapp (firstname.lastname@example.org) for more information on this project.